MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 **Admin Center does not update when installation or upgrade is complete**

-When following the installation steps in [install Collaboration controls](~/samples/install-collaboration-control.md), you are redirected to the Power Platform admin center.
+When following the installation steps in [install Collaboration controls](~/samples/install-collaboration-control.md), you're redirected to the Power Platform admin center.
 A banner is displayed when installation starts, but it isn't updated when installation completes.
 The status is listed during installation and when installation is complete it may disappear from the list.
 You can view the solutions list at [https://make.powerapps.com/](https://make.preview.powerapps.com/) to confirm that installation is complete.

 **View during installation:**
      :::image type="content" source="../assets/images/collaboration-control/view-during-installation.png" alt-text="view during installation" border="true":::